melmzv/huwiwiQuartoThesis/README.md

 This template was developed as part of advanced empirical coursework (see my profile for completed projects), specifically for a replication and extension study that followed open science principles while integrating programming skills and institutional knowledge.
 Traditional empirical workflows often involve manual data collection, fragmented scripts, and disconnected reporting, which makes reproducibility and collaboration difficult.
 This template, based on the TRR 266 Template for Reproducible Empirical Accounting Research (TREAT), addresses those challenges by offering a reproducible, modular workflow.

 The default branch, `main`, is a stripped-down version of the template containing only the Python workflow.
-This branch was cloned initially from the TRR 266 Template for Reproducible Empirical Accounting Research (TREAT) repository, focusing solely on the Python workflow and utulizing the Python libraries listed in the `requirements.txt` file.
+This branch was cloned initially from the TREAT repository, focusing solely on the Python workflow and utulizing the Python libraries listed in the `requirements.txt` file.

 ## Why use Quarto?